 What Are the Textile Production Wastes?

 There are remnants at various steps in the production process.
 Rotor spinning machines produce waste in the fiber and filament manufacture process.
+The quality control may sort out uneven yarns.
 Furthermore, there is waste weaving, fabric dyeing/treatment, cutting, and sewing.
 For instance, every weaving machine produces at least 3-4% unavoidable waste of the weft yarn including catch ends.
 Finally, recycling also causes waste.

 Which Pre-Consumer Textile Waste Is Upcycled?